jacebenson/cedar/docs/versioned_docs/version-2.0/tutorial/chapter1/first-page.md

 The command above does four things:

 - Creates `web/src/pages/HomePage/HomePage.{jsx,tsx}`.
-Redwood takes the name you specified as the first argument after `page` and [PascalCases](https://techterms.com/definition/pascalcase) it, then appends "Page" to construct your new page component.
+Cedar takes the name you specified as the first argument after `page` and [PascalCases](https://techterms.com/definition/pascalcase) it, then appends "Page" to construct your new page component.
 So "home" becomes "HomePage".
 - Creates a test file to go along with this new page component at `web/src/pages/HomePage/HomePage.test.{jsx,tsx}` with a single, passing test.
 You _do_ write tests for your components, _don't you??_
 - Creates a Storybook file for this component at `web/src/pages/HomePage/HomePage.stories.{jsx,tsx}`.
 Storybook is a wonderful tool for efficiently developing and organizing UI components.
 (If you want to take a peek ahead, we learn about Storybook in [chapter 5 of the tutorial](../chapter5/storybook.md)).
 - Adds a `<Route>` in `web/src/Routes.{jsx,tsx}` that maps the path `/` to the new _HomePage_ page.

 :::info Automatic import of pages in the Routes file

 If you look in Routes you'll notice that we're referencing a component, `HomePage`, that isn't imported anywhere.
-Redwood automatically imports all pages in the Routes file since we're going to need to reference them all anyway.
+Cedar automatically imports all pages in the Routes file since we're going to need to reference them all anyway.
 It saves a potentially huge `import` declaration from cluttering up the routes file.

 :::